ChipCE/usbboot/Readme.md

 ## Building

+- Makesure you have <code>libusb</code> installed
-Clone this on your Pi or an Ubuntu linux machine
+- Clone this on your Pi or any linux machine

 ```
 $ git clone --depth=1 https://github.com/raspberrypi/usbboot
 $ cd usbboot
-$ sudo apt-get install libusb-1.0-0-dev
 $ make
 $ sudo ./rpiboot
 ```

 ## Running your own (not MSD) build